merenlab/merenlab.org/_posts/anvio/2019-03-14-ncbi-genome-download-magic.md

 We can now use the TXT file `GN02-fasta.txt` in a config file for a [contigs](http://merenlab.org/2018/07/09/anvio-snakemake-workflows/#contigs-workflow), [phylogenomics](http://merenlab.org/2018/07/09/anvio-snakemake-workflows/#phylogenomics-workflow) or [pangenomics](http://merenlab.org/2018/07/09/anvio-snakemake-workflows/#pangenomics-workflow) workflows (if you are not familiar with these workflows refer to the tutorials in the provided links <<).

 ### Excluding the gene calls from the fasta.txt file

-When you specify an external gene calls file in your fasta.txt file, then `anvi-run-workflow` will use these gene calls instead of running prodigal.
+When you specify an external gene calls file in your fasta.txt file, then `anvi-run-workflow` will use these gene calls instead of running Prodigal.

-In this case the "soucre" for the gene calls will be noted as "PGAP".
-This means that we might end up having some of the genomes with gene calls from PGAP and others with gene calls from prodigal.
+In this case the "source" for the gene calls will be noted as "PGAP".
+This means that we might end up having some of the genomes with gene calls from PGAP and others with gene calls from Prodigal.

 But because of the problem descirbed in this [github issue](https://github.com/merenlab/anvio/issues/565), when we run a pangenomic or phylogenomic analysis with anvi'o, all the genomes must contain gene calls from the same source.

-In order to bypass this issue, this is how I run `anvi-script-process-genbank-metadata`:
+In order to bypass this issue, this is how you can run `anvi-script-process-genbank-metadata`:

 ```bash
 anvi-script-process-genbank-metadata -m GN02-NCBI-METADATA.txt \